YavuzAkbay/GeometricBrownianMotion/README.md

 # 🧠 Enhanced Stock Price Prediction using Ito's Lemma and Machine Learning

-A sophisticated hybrid model that combines **stochastic calculus** (Ito's Lemma), **Geometric Brownian Motion (GBM)**, and **deep learning** to predict stock prices with enhanced accuracy.
+A hybrid model that combines **stochastic calculus** (Ito's Lemma), **Geometric Brownian Motion (GBM)**, and **deep learning** to predict stock prices with enhanced accuracy.
 This project leverages LSTM networks with attention mechanisms to learn market dynamics and improve traditional financial modeling approaches.

 ## 🚀 Features